H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [Core Switch] dhcp enable

-# Create VLAN 400 and VLAN-interface 400, and assign an IP address to the interface.
-The switch will use this VLAN to forward traffic to the external network.
+# Create VLAN 400 and specify an IP address for the VLAN interface.
+The switch will use this interface to forward traffic to the external network.

 [Core Switch] vlan 400